rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * Purchased from James S. Jaffe Rare Books, representing Linda Gregg, 2015
 * Purchased from Glenn Horowitz Bookseller, 2011
 * Transferred from the Poynter Institute for Media Studies, 2016
 * Transferred from Emory University Office of the President, 1983
+* Collection was compiled from various sources by Emory University Archives staff.

 **Corresponding MARC field:**  541